3 out of 3 people found this review helpfulwrite a review of this game

 The GoodAfter Interplay delivered the groundbreaking Wasteland, they continued to conduct experiments in the field of role-playing games with a bold move: an adaptation of one of the most influential books in the history of the century (at least in the realm of the fantasy genre): J.R.R.
 Tolkien's Lord of the Rings.

 The game's world is vast, almost seamless (there are transitions between very large areas), and fairly open-ended.
 You must find a few crucial items and info to complete the game, but the bulk of the gameplay is dedicated to simply exploring the world, searching for things to do.
 There are plenty of houses, characters, optional locations, and other stuff to look for for.
 The game doesn't restrict your movement and allows you to gradually become acquainted with its world.
 What I particularly love in this sort of games are all those shortcuts, optional paths, and other tricks they allow you to do.
-Lord of the Rings does a great job at being flexible that way.
+Lord of the Rings does a very good job at being flexible that way.
 Don't want to go through a maze-like forest?
 You can take the main road - but a tough battle awaits you there.
 Had enough of the huge, multi-leveled dungeon they have made out of the Moria mines?
 Find a shortcut that would lead you straight to Balrog.

 The game tries to keep the main plot as far away from you as possible; I consider this an excellent achievement the designers should be commended for.
 Too many games, licensed or otherwise, force events down your throat; on the other hand, games based on other popular media often ignore too much of the material that made the original attractive in the first place.
-Lord of the Rings solves both problems in an elegant, convincing way: it contains most of the story and the characters, but inserts them into the game in such a fashion that they rarely stand in your path.
+Lord of the Rings contains most of the story and the characters, but inserts them into the game in such a fashion that they rarely stand in your path.
 You can, theoretically, avoid most battles and march into Moria with Frodo alone.
 You can totally skip important events such as Old Man Willow or the meeting in Bree.
 You can recruit Boromir, take his equipment, and then kick him out of the party - and there is nothing he'll be able to do about that.

 Yet, if you are nostalgically-minded, you can try to cling to the plot with a fair degree of success.
 It's all there - you'll just have to find it.
 Tom Bombadil is waiting for you in his house and he will ask you to give him the ring - and it will be up to you to agree or decline.
 Gandalf is calmly sitting outside of Elrond's house: talk to him if you want, and you'll have a powerful wizard in your party; or just walk away.
 The game also adds tons of optional content that, for the most part, fits the story very well.
 Fancy discovering ancient ruins in the Shire, duking it out with trolls, investigating a murder, etc. Many characters that were not present in the book join your party, and some of them have backgrounds and personal objectives.